Uniswap/org-v1/src/pages/docs/v2/10-API/03-queries.md

 #### Most liquid pairs

-Order by liquidity to get the most liquid pairs in Uniswap.
+Order by liquidity to get the most liquid pairs in the Uniswap protocol.

 ```
 {